spine/spine.site/app/views/docs/ajax.md

     assertEqual( Photo.url("order"), "/admin/photos/order" )
     assertEqual( Photo.first().url(), "/admin/photos/1" )

-Scope can also be defined on a per instance basis, and scope can be a function:
+Scope can also be defined on a per instance basis, and both scope and url can be a function:

     //= CoffeeScript
     pic = new Photo({index:'45'})